serverless/blog/posts/2018-01-15-serverless-cors-api-gateway.md

 module.exports = { handler }
 ```

-Perfect -- automatic CORS headers!
+Perfect—automatic CORS headers!
 Check out the whole Middy library for lots of other nice utilities.

-If you're a Pythonista, [Daniel Schep](https://twitter.com/schep_) has made a nice [`lambda-decorators`](https://github.com/dschep/lambda-decorators) library with the same goals as Middy -- replacing Lambda boilerplate.
+If you're a Pythonista, [Daniel Schep](https://twitter.com/schep_) has made a nice [`lambda-decorators`](https://github.com/dschep/lambda-decorators) library with the same goals as Middy—replacing Lambda boilerplate.

 Here's an example of using it in your Python functions: